Blue Screen of Death (BSOD) error can reduce the lifespan of your PC if proper action is not taken.

 - If it’s a new PC, then install the latest version of BIOS and updates for the SCSI controller.

 - Also, check for faulty hard-drive.

-As I said before, there are many BSOD error codes which show the cause of blue screen.
+As I said before, there are many BSOD error codes that show the cause of the blue screen.
 But we have discussed those who are more likely to cause death to your PC and how to resolve them.

 If you find a different cause or solution for the above BSOD errors, please comment.